kaliflowerx3/ZoltriTWserver/pluginguides/customrecipes.md

 ![](https://cdn.discordapp.com/attachments/316417390214774785/455367901143236608/unknown.png)
 primordial nodule x3 = primordial pearl (shapeless)

-## Shift-right click on a villager to bottle its blood!
+## Shift smack a villager w a taglock to bottle its blood!
 (Warning, not as efficient as actually drinking).